showyxxx/civitai_auto_liker/README.md

 - A: Try pressing the "Add Emote" button (the "+" icon next to the emotes)

 ### Script presses on already liked images
-- A: Idk, wait for the fix or go, and press like images for yourself, lazy asshole
+- A: Idk, wait for the fix or go, and like images for yourself, lazy asshole

 ### How to support developer?
 - A: Like fuck I will!
 I'm too fucking lazy to add any goddamn payment methods.
 Deal with it